RedLanternTech/CISSPNotes/Domain8Notes.md

 ## Database Terms to Know
 - DBMS:  Database Management System
 - Tables contain attributes known as fields
-- records can be known as tubles
+- records can be known as tuples
 - Cardinality - the number of rows in a relational database
 - Degree - number of columns